timmahrt/send_japabit_lessons_to_calendar/README.md

-# Send Japabit Lessons to Google Calendar
+# Send JapaTalk Lessons to Google Calendar

 This is a Chrome Extension--my first Chrome Extension.